Skip to content

 spring-boot-durable-sessionsSession persistence across restarts

-spring-boot-channels-chatMulti-channel (Slack/Telegram/Discord) chat
+spring-boot-channels-chatMulti-channel (Slack/Telegram/Discord/WhatsApp/Messenger) chat

 spring-boot-otel-chatOpenTelemetry tracing with Jaeger